-Other

 Elements Details

 Shareholding guidelines To ensure appropriate alignment with the interest of our shareholders.

-Operation Executive Directors are expected to satisfy the following shareholding requirement as a percentage of base salary within five years from the date of their appointment:
+Operation Executive Directors are expected to satisfy the following shareholding requirement as a percentage of base five years from the date of their appointment:

 Group Chief Executive: 400%

 Group Chief Financial Officer: 300%

-Group Chief Risk Officer: 300%
+For this purpose, unvested shares which are not subject to forward-looking performance conditions (on a net of tax basis) will count towards the shareholding requirement.
 HSBC operates an anti-hedging policy under which individuals are not permitted to enter into any personal hedging strategies in relation to HSBC shares subject to a vesting and/or retention period.

 Maximum opportunity Not applicable.

-Provisions of previous po licy that will continue to apply

-2013-2015 Group Performan nce Share Plan ('GPSP').
-LTI awards, deferred cash and share awards.